cwrenhold/cwrenhold.github.io/content/posts/vscode-tasks-with-prompts.md

 title: "Vscode Tasks With Prompts"
 date: 2023-02-19T16:33:24Z
 tags: ['vscode', 'automation']
+icon: brand-vscode
+summary: >-
+    A guide to setting up tasks in vscode with prompts to make them more flexible and powerful.
 ---

 Using tasks with inputs is a quick and powerful way to add a lot of additional functionality to Vscode, this can extend the normal task tooling to make it much more flexible and powerful.
 In this short article, we'll walk through creating a task with a simple input and how we can then leverage that.